Hai-la/D4-Snipper/README.md

 # D4S-source
 Diablo 4 Item Snipper
-Script to find rares on the screen and save a perfectly cropped item screenshots
+Script to find rares on the screen and save a perfectly cropped item screenshot

 Hotkey: Ctrl + x